PDLT-University-of-York/test-split-site/docs/other-tools/mentimeter/question-types-open.md

 An AI-powered grouping tool is automatically available on any open-ended question slide with more than 10 responses.
 This could be useful to help you quickly identify key themes in responses during live sessions.

-1. To activate the AI grouping tool, press **space** on the keyboard or click the button.
+To activate the AI grouping tool

+1. Once sufficient responses are received, press **space** on the keyboard or click the button to group responses.
 </br>![decorative](images/question-types-open-grouping-tool1.jpg)
 2. Depending on response numbers and complexity, you may see a *Sorting the circles from squares* waiting page while the grouping takes place.
 </br>![decorative](images/question-types-open-grouping-tool2.jpg)